fhunleth/embedded-elixir/content/post/2017-09-14-using-ecto-and-sqlite3-with-nerves.md

 ## Bonus points
-Obviously some things weren't concidered here.
-Be sure to concider some things when setting up a database on your embedded device.
+Obviously some things weren't considered here.
+Be sure to consider some things when setting up a database on your embedded device.

 * If you plan on having migrations